praveengit007/devops/README.md

 # devops
 Hey guys hwz ur things goin on.
+Editing for switching to task.